urbit/docs-examples/README.md

 # docs-examples

-Example apps and other code used in urbit.org documentation
+This repo contains example agents, apps, and other code used in the [urbit.org developer documentation](https://urbit.org/docs).